Environment Models#

 object usingshape_model

-Shape deformation models, to be assigned to the
+The Shape deformation models are to be assigned to the shape_deformation_settings

-Radiation pressure source and target models, to be assigned to the
+The Radiation pressure source and target models are to be assigned to the radiation_source_settings

 The resulting model can be extracted from the